ilanschnell/bitarray/README.rst

 ``byteswap(a, /, n=<buffer size>)``
    Reverse every ``n`` consecutive bytes of ``a`` in-place.
    By default, all bytes are reversed.
-Note that ``n`` is not limited to 2, 4 or 8, but any positive integer is allowed.
+Note that ``n`` is not limited to 2, 4 or 8, but can be any positive integer.
    Also, ``a`` may be any object that exposes a writeable buffer.
    Nothing about this function is specific to bitarray objects.